Santa Fe Indian School: The Studio School

 In 1932, Dorothy Dunn established "The Studio School" at the Santa Fe Indian School.
 It was a painting program for Native Americans, which encouraged students to develop a painting style that was derived from their cultural traditions.
-Dunn left in 1937 was replaced by Geronima Cruz Montoya of Ohkay Owingeh, who taught until the program closed in 1962, with the opening of the Institute of American Indian Arts.
+Dunn left in 1937, and was replaced by Gerónima Cruz Montoya of Ohkay Owingeh, who taught until the program closed in 1962, with the opening of the Institute of American Indian Arts.
 Tonita Peña had been an instructor at the school in the 1930s.